togop/j3DPolyS-LE/README.md

 module load mvapich2
 ```

-On a Ubuntu/Debian Linux could be installed like hits:
+On an Ubuntu/Debian Linux could be installed like hits:
 ```
 sudo apt-get install mpich
 ```